finos/symphony-bdk-java/docs/configuration.md

 }
 ```

+### Field interpolation using system properties
-In both formats, you can use system properties.
-For instance, `${user.home}` in any field will be replaced by the actual
+In both formats, you can use system properties as field values.
+For instance, `${user.home}` in any field will be
-value of system property `user.home`.
-If a property is not defined, no interpolation will be done and string will be left as is.
+replaced by the actual value of system property `user.home`.
+If a property is not defined, no interpolation will be done
+and string will be left as is.
 A default value can be provided after `:-`, for instance `${property.name:-defaultValue}`.
 Therefore, the following is a valid configuration file:

 ```json